 As a side note, most of you are probably already aware of arsenic levels found in brown rice, higher than in white rice.
 I started this experiment prior to it being announced in the news.
 After much research, I have discovered there are 2 sources of arsenic in rice, naturally occurring in soil (organic); and from pesticides, etc. (inorganic).
 Organic arsenic is 500 times more tolerable than organic.
 You can also check with a manufacturer to see what they are doing to test or prevent arsenic levels.
 The World Health Organization, the UK, and Australia allow 1ppm (parts per million) in their food products.
 While the FDA is still trying to figure it out, they are suggesting .023ppm for juice.
 Currently the United States Environmental Protection Agency (EPA) has determined that 0.01 ppm (or 10 ppb) is the tolerable allowable in our drinking water.
 The United States has never had an allowance in food, though it is found in our produce and other food1.
 I feel confident in using Bob’s Red Mill Organic Brown Rice Flour.

 As a reminder the essential things to do to make a successful gluten free sourdough starter without yeast are to use a plastic container, use warm water never hotter than 110°F, keep your starter warm, and do not store it in a metal container.
 The next time I perform an experiment with a gluten free sourdough starter I look forward to testing the difference between the use of faucet water versus filtered, and the feeding of it 4 times a day.
 When I do, I’ll update this recipe.
+(UPDATE: I have learned that a brown rice flour starter needs to be fed every 4 hours and have updated the recipe accordingly.)
 Meanwhile, I hope you enjoy this one, and will look for my upcoming gluten free sourdough bread recipe.

 A gluten free sourdough starter made from organic brown rice flour.
 (2 Days in the refrigerator pictured above.)